 - Blueberries.
 This tasty fruit contains fiber and vitamin

 C, which is an antioxidant that aids in disease prevention, helps

-maintain bones and teeth, and helps the body absorb iron.
+maintain bones and teeth and supports iron absorption.
 Blueberries

-contain antioxidants called anthocyanidins, which give them their
+contain antioxidants called anthocyanidins as well, which give the

 blue-red color.
 These antioxidants appear to help neutralize damage